 - Attend counseling sessions at the DAAD closer to you!
 The contact details can be found here.

 - Contact the selected university.
 This will be your most important source of information as far as exact details about eligibility, course duration, fee, application procedure etc. are concerned.
+The university will also recommend a Studienkolleg to you if need be.

-- Check the application deadline for courses chosen!
+- Check the application deadline!

 - Send the application packet.